mmiddleton/mmiddleton-fish546/notebooks/Bismark_notebook.md

 In order to align to the genome using `Bismark` I first have to do a genome preparation command which will convert all the cytosines (Cs) to thymines (Ts) and all the guanines (Gs) to adenines (As).
 When you do the alignment step `Bismark` uses both the converted and unconverted genomes to align your sequences.

 ## 2016-11-10 - `Bismark` genome prep failure 1
-Started a `Bismark` genome prep using the command `bismark_genome_preparation --verbose .` The verbose is just so that I can see what is happening in the termainal as the process progresses.
+Started a `Bismark` genome prep using the command `bismark_genome_preparation --verbose .` The verbose is just so that I can see what is happening in the terminal as the process progresses.
 The "." is really just to identify what directory the genome that I wanted prepared is in.
 I had already navigated to that directory though, so I can just put "." rather than a path to that directory.
 Since `Bowtie2` is in my PATH I also do not have to specify what directory that is in.

-I started this on Thursday morning in the hopes that it would complete by the time I returned to work on Monday morning since I have been told (and read) that the genome prep is a rather long process.
+I started this on Thursday morning in the hopes that it would complete by the time I returned to work on Monday morning, since I have been told (and read) that the genome prep is a rather long process.
 Here's what it looks like in the terminal when it first starts running:
 ![Bismark_genome_prep](https://github.com/mmiddleton/mmiddleton-fish546/blob/master/images/Bismark_notebook/bismark_genome_prep_unsuccessful.png)

 When I got back to work on Monday morning (2016-11-14) my computer was more or less unresponsive...
 I was able to get the mouse arrow to show up, but on a completely black screen and I could not get the log-in box to come up so that I could enter my password.
 Had to do a hard shut-down...
 When I finally could log-in I had the windows that were previously open re-opened so that I could see how far the process had progressed before it failed.
 Apparently it got most of the way through step II which is the alignment.
 I also found out from IT that there was a setting on my computer which I didn't have access to that causes the hardware on the computer to go to sleep after five hours of inactivity and that was likely what caused the process to fail.
 So, they changed the setting for me so that the hardware would never go to sleep and I'll try again later in the week.